Mikaela Wright

 Seminars

-- How can organizations measure the ROI of capability-building and cohesion programs beyond retention, such as productivity, safety, engagement, and team performance?
+- How can organisations measure the ROI of leadership cohesion and structural redesign beyond retention, including safety outcomes, productivity, engagement, and plant‑level performance?